Passenger arrested after trying to choke flight attendant and saying plane ‘is going down’ on California flight, DOJ says - KESQ

 The flight attendant whom he allegedly attempted to choke was also left with small marks to the neck, according to the US Attorney’s Office.

-The flight attendants did not feel safe trying to put Salva back in his seat, and the flight was diverted to Ontario International Airport, the release said.
+The flight attendants did not feel safe trying to put Salva back in his seat, and the flight was diverted to Ontario International Airport in California, the release said.

+The FAA confirmed that the flight landed safely in Ontario International Airport around 6 p.m. after the crew reported a passenger disturbance and told CNN it will investigate the incident.

 CNN has reached out to Salva’s attorney for comment and to Frontier Airlines for further information.

-If convicted, Salva would face a statutory maximum sentence of 20 years in federal prison, according to the US Attorney’s Office.
+If convicted of the interference with flight crew charge, Salva would face a statutory maximum sentence of 20 years in federal prison, according to the US Attorney’s Office.

 Salva is currently being held in the custody of the US Marshals Service, according to court records.
 His preliminary hearing is set for September 26.